opendata-apps/mantis/docs/database_shema.md

 ## 🧑‍💼 TblUsers

-TblUsers stores information about users who report mantis sightings.
+The TblUsers table stores information about the users who report mantis sightings.
+Each user is given a unique identifier (id) and a user ID (user_id), user name (user_name), user role (user_rolle), and user contact information (user_kontakt) are recorded.

+By using these tables, the Mantis Tracker application can store and retrieve information about mantis sightings and the users who report them, making it possible to visualize this data on a map and analyze it in various ways.

 | Column       | Type       | Description              |
 | ------------ | ---------- | ------------------------ |